CatKevin/wit/README.md

 **Your code, truly private.
 No corporation, no government, no AI can access it.**

+WIT provides **Fully Encrypted Storage** by leveraging **Seal** for decentralized key management and **Walrus** for decentralized storage.

 ```bash
 npm install -g withub-cli
 ```

 ## Why Now?
-The Perfect Storm of Failures
+The Risks of Centralization

-**Cloudflare's recent outage took down half the internet** - including GitHub, GitLab, and millions of repositories.
-Developers worldwide couldn't access their own code.

-**GitHub is training AI on your private code** - Your proprietary algorithms are becoming training data for commercial AI models, without your consent.

-**One account ban = permanent code loss** - False positives, sanctions, credit card issues - any reason can lock you out of your private repositories forever.

-**Local storage is a ticking time bomb** - Hardware failures, ransomware, theft - one incident and years of work vanish.
+**The fragility of the cloud is real.** The recent **Cloudflare outage** caused a global collapse of cloud services, proving that centralized storage is a massive risk.
+When the cloud goes down, you lose access to your work.

+**Your privacy is not guaranteed.** GitHub and other platforms may use your private code to **train commercial AI models** without your explicit consent.
+No one knows if your proprietary algorithms are being leaked or used against you.

+**You don't own your account.** If your account is lost, banned, or suspended for any reason, your **private code could be lost forever**.
+You are one policy change away from losing everything.

+**Local storage is not enough.** Relying on a local machine exposes you to hardware damage, theft, or corruption.
+You need a backup that is as resilient as the blockchain.

 ## The Solution: Complete End-to-End Encryption + Decentralization